dharshanalh/NetmikoSwitchBackup/README.md

 # NetmikoSwitchBackup
 Netmiko Based Authomated Switch Backup Scripts

-The given scripts can be used in a Linux OS having Netmiko installed Netmiko can be installed using the instructions in below link.
+The given scripts can be used in a Linux OS having Netmiko installed,

+Netmiko can be installed using the instructions in below link.
 (https://ktbyers.github.io/netmiko/#installation)

 After Netmiko installation Netmiko hp classes need to added and midified asper the instructions given in Netmiko_classes directory (https://github.com/dharshanalh/NetmikoSwitchBackup/tree/master/Netmiko_classes)